 We are continuously looking for opportunities to access diverse talent pools, by partnering with organisations such as Investment 20/20 and working with inclusive recruiters from The Diversity Project.
 Through our ongoing partnerships we are able to access a diverse pool of graduates, school and college leavers.
 We have enhanced our recruitment strategy in order to attract diverse talent by introducing a mandatory interview with CR committee members as part of the process.
-This has proved extremely helpful when assessing the cultural fit of the candidates as well as allowing them to discuss our approach to D&I. Family Day In December 2023, we were pleased to repeat our much-loved EdenTree Family Day in the office.
-It was a great opportunity for colleagues to introduce their families, partners and friends to one another and for the children to see where their parents work.
-Similar to last year, there was much excitement by the younger generation about the face painting, electronic whiteboards and swivelling office chairs.
-We are delighted this is now a firm fixture of the EdenTree calendar.
-Family day is a great way to demystify the workplace for many.
+This has proved extremely helpful when assessing the cultural fit of the candidates as well as allowing them to discuss our approach to D&I. Family day is a great way to demystify the workplace for many.
 Whether it be the 5-year-old who wonders where their parent goes every day, or for the proud mother to see where her child's hard work has gotten them to.
 I think a family day adds warmth to the culture and small family energy within EdenTree, which is what makes us what we are.
 A quote from the popular face painter:

 'I've been to many companies in the city, but yours feels like a real family.'

-Jermaine Nooks

-Senior Investment Operations

-EdenTree Football Team

-Our quarterly football socials are a great way to engage colleagues of all sporting abilities with a friendly game of 5 or 7 a side.
+Jermaine Nooks Senior Investment Operations Our quarterly football socials are a great way to engage colleagues of all sporting abilities with a friendly game of 5 or 7 a side.
 We recently brought our kick-off time forward to accommodate colleagues with caring responsibilities which has been welcomed and led to more involvement.
 Alongside our football socials, we are also proud to have partnered with Bloomsbury Football Foundation, volunteering as assistant coaches at their holiday camps.

-Carlota Esguevillas

-Head of Responsible Investment

-Community

-£200 million donated to charities

-Our charitable ownership allows us to positively impact communities, particularly through the EdenTree Community Fund.
-As well as our core giving, the Group.
+Carlota Esguevillas Head of Responsible Investment Community £200 million donated to charities Our charitable ownership and commitment to our customers and communities mean we have a unique opportunity to create a positive impact in the world.
 As well as our core giving via the EdenTree Community Fund, the Group runs its own giving programmes such as the Movement for Good Awards and the 12 Days of Giving at Christmas, and each colleague has a personal grant that they can give to a charity of their choice, which is matched if you volunteer for the same cause.

-Volunteering

-In 2023 EdenTree supported a variety of charities doing vital work in the community.
+Volunteering In 2023 EdenTree supported a variety of charities doing vital work in the community.
 We took part in 'Money Matters', an initiative by education support charity The Switch, to engage school children about the important topic of money management.
 We enjoyed a morning in the kitchen at Ronald McDonald House, a charity providing free 'home away from home' accommodation to families with seriously ill children in hospital.
 We spent the day at Sky Studios with the team at the Black Swimming Association and the 15 boys on the Medway Programme, a water safety and early careers programme which the Benefact Group supported with a Movement for Good grant.
 This was one of three 'Experience Days' as part of the programme and involved filming news reports related to water safety.
 We supported EdenTree Community Fund beneficiary, the Drop In Bereavement Centre, planting and tidying up the centre garden and painting the communal areas.

-In December we volunteered with Borough Food Cooperative, supporting 66 customers in the cooperative's shop, and
+In December we volunteered with Borough Food Cooperative, supporting 66 customers in the cooperative's shop, and East End Community Foundation, wrapping 200 care packages for the elderly and isolated.

-East End

-Community

-Foundation,

-wrapping 200

-care packages

-for the elderly

-and isolated.